tugcekonuklar/msc-computer-science-notes/big-data-analytics/Week-4.md

     * Consumption: the analyst assesses the results to decide upon the MST for the next iteration, or stops the process

 * Iteration in an MSMS:
-    * Steering: an MSMS should offer a framework of declarative operations that enable an- alysts to easily group logically related MSTs.
+    * Steering: an MSMS should offer a framework of declarative operations that enable analysts to easily group logically related MSTs.
         * For example, the analyst can just “declare” the set of tree heights and feature subsets (projections).
     * Execution: an MSMS should include optimization techniques to reduce the runtime per iteration by exploiting the